marcvaneijk/marcvaneijk.old/_posts/2014-03-09-vmrolesize.md

 To remove an existing VM size run the following command.
 Replace the Name value with the entry you would like to remove.

 ```
-Get-CloudVMRoleSizeProfile -Name “KillerVM” | Remove-CloudVMRoleSizeProfile
+Get-CloudVMRoleSizeProfile -Name "KillerVM" | Remove-CloudVMRoleSizeProfile
 ```

 07 Remove-CloudVMRoleSizeProfile

-**Update August 9 2014**.
 The built-in CloudVMRoleSizeProfiles cannot be removed with the Remove-CloudVMRoleSizeProfile.
 It is possible to change these built-in profiles with the Set-CloudVMRoleSizeProfile.
 You are able to set CpuCount, MemoryInMB and Description.
 The name cannot be changed.
 To change the CpuCount, MemoryInMB and Description for the built-in ExtraLarge profile run the following cmdlet

 ```
-Get-CloudVMRoleSizeProfile -name ExtraLarge | Set-CloudVMRoleSizeProfile -CPUCount 10 -Description “Some Other Description” -MemoryMB 28672
+Get-CloudVMRoleSizeProfile -name ExtraLarge | Set-CloudVMRoleSizeProfile -CPUCount 10 -Description "Some Other Description" -MemoryMB 28672
 ```

 ## More Information